 To resolve a merge conflict:

 - Find the files with merge conflicts.
-Looker marks these files with a red exclamation symbol, or you can also search your project for merge markers, such as
+If your project is enabled for folders in the IDE, Looker displays files with merge conflicts in red in the IDE.
+Otherwise, Looker marks these files with a red exclamation symbol, or you can also search your project for merge markers, such as

 HEAD, to find all the conflicts in your project.

 - In the file, go to the lines with merge conflicts and delete the version of the text that you do NOT want to keep, and also delete all the merge conflict markers.

 - Save the file, and repeat the above steps for any other files marked with merge conflicts.